 Yes.
-The HPV vaccine isn't intended to replace Pap tests.
-Routine screening for cervical cancer through regular Pap tests beginning at age 21 remains an essential part of a woman's preventive health care.
+The HPV vaccine doesn't replace Pap tests.
+Screening for cervical cancer with regular Pap tests starting at age 21 is an essential part of preventive healthcare.

-To detect cervical cancer in the earliest stages, see your health care provider for regular Pap tests beginning at age 21.
-Seek prompt medical attention if you notice any signs or symptoms of cervical cancer — vaginal bleeding after sex, between periods or after menopause, pelvic pain, or pain during sex.
+Get medical attention right away if you notice any symptoms of cervical cancer.
+Some symptoms are vaginal bleeding after sex, between periods or after menopause; pelvic pain; or pain during sex.

-- HPV vaccine information for clinicians.
-Centers for Disease Control and Prevention. http://www.cdc.gov/hpv/hcp/clinician-factsheet.html.
-Accessed April 5, 2019.
+- HPV vaccine schedule and dosing.
+Centers for Disease Control and Prevention. https://www.cdc.gov/hpv/hcp/schedules-recommendations.html?CDC_.
+Accessed May 20, 2021.

 - Human papillomavirus vaccination. https://www.uptodate.com/contents/search.
 Accessed May 20, 2021.